Ultimate Chocolate Chip Cookies

 - Stir in chocolate chips.

-- Spoon dough onto parchment paper lined baking sheet.
+- Spoon dough, evenly spaced and not touching, onto parchment paper lined baking sheet.
 I prefer smaller cookies so I use a small scoop but it's all a matter of preference.